Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 in C/C++ space.

-Speaking about Python: besides greenlet, there is another implementation from PyPy.
+Speaking about Python: besides greenlet, there is another implementation by PyPy.
 The latter is more minimalistic and probably suits the needs of greenhack better.
 However, greenlet is far more widely used and tested - by gevent, mainly.